-All development should be located within Flood Zone 1 (Low Risk) and accord with National Planning Policy Guidance (NPPG) and Herefordshire Council's Core Strategy (Policy SD3 - Sustainable Water Management).
-Where development is deemed acceptable within Flood Zones 2 and 3 (in accordance with the Sequential Test) we would expect proposals to demonstrate that they are safe and will not increase flood risk to third parties, with flood-risk betterment provided where possible.

-New development should be designed to maximise the retention of surface water on the development site and to minimise runoff.
-Sustainable drainage systems (SuDS) should be implemented where possible.

-All water management schemes, for either foul or surface water, shall be constructed to a standard capable of adoption by the relevant statutory undertaker.
-These works shall be completed and the adoption agreement shall be completed before any dwellings on the linked development are occupied

-The design of new buildings and infrastructure should take account of existing topography to manage the flow of water along specific flow routes away from property and into appropriate storage facilities.
-Water attenuation facilities such as lagoons, ponds and swales should be provided within development sites.

-Sustainable design of buildings which support rain water harvesting are supported.
-Storage of rain water for non-drinking water purposes such as watering gardens and flushing toilets is encouraged.

-Areas of hard standing such as driveways and parking areas should be avoided and porous materials used.
+- (a) All development should be preferentially located within Flood Zone 1 (Low Risk), where possible in accordance with National Planning Policy Guidance (NPPG) and Herefordshire Council's Core Strategy (Policy SD3 -Sustainable water management and water resources).
+It must also have regard to the Strategic Flood Risk Assessment (2009) for Herefordshire.
+Where development is deemed acceptable within Flood Zones 2 and 3 (in accordance with the Sequential Test) we would expect proposals to demonstrate that they are safe and will not increase flood risk to third parties, with flood-risk betterment provided where possible. - (b) New development should be designed to maximise the retention of surface water on the development site and to minimise runoff.
+Sustainable drainage systems (SuDS) should be implemented where possible. - (c) All water management schemes, for either foul or surface water, shall be constructed to a standard capable of adoption by the relevant statutory undertaker.
+These works shall be completed and the adoption agreement shall be completed before any dwellings on the linked development are occupied. - (d) The design of new buildings and infrastructure should take account of existing topography to manage the flow of water along specific flow routes away from property and into appropriate storage facilities.
+Water attenuation facilities such as lagoons, ponds and swales should be provided within development sites, where possible. - (e) Sustainable design of buildings which support rain water harvesting are supported.
+Storage of rain water for nondrinking water purposes such as watering gardens and flushing toilets is encouraged. - (f) Areas of hard standing such as driveways and parking areas should be avoided or porous materials used, where possible.

-Where such opportunities arise, developments should help to maintain, conserve and where possible, enhance culverts, watercourses and riverside habitats.
-Where necessary, this should be through management and mitigation measures for the improvement and/or enhancement of water quality and habitat of any aquatic environment in or adjoining the development site.
+- (g) Where such opportunities arise, developments should help to maintain, conserve and where possible, enhance culverts, watercourses and riverside habitats.
+Where necessary, this should be through management and mitigation measures for the improvement and/or enhancement of water quality and habitat of any aquatic environment in or adjoining the development site. - (h) Development that may result in the capacity of the wastewater treatment works (WwTW) and/or the public sewerage network becoming overloaded will not be permitted.
+In either of these instances, development will need to be phased or delayed until capacity becomes available, either through DCWW regulatory investment or, in advance of this through the developer funding the improvements themselves via the provisions of the Water Industry Act (1991) and/or section 106 of the Town and Country Planning Act (1990).